Mexico: US journalist shot during interview | DW | 05.10.2019

 'Obviously risky'

-The wounded reporter was part of a team of four conducting the interview.
+The wounded reporter belonged to a team of four conducting the interview.
 Nava described their plan to interview a member of organized crime as "obviously risky."
 He added that two people, also tied to local crime syndicates, had been killed in April in the same house where the group of journalists had set up cameras.

-A statement from Nava's office said an investigation was underway, but did not name any suspects nor the names of the victims.
+A statement from Nava's office said an investigation was underway but did not name any suspects or the victims.

 Read more: Mexico: 'Journalism is the only source of truth'